kerim/mydatagarden/src/site/notes/Technology/Obsidian to Word.md

 ## Refresh
 This step is very important.
 Assuming you set up the Enhancing Export plugin to open the file in Word after export, it won't look right.
 You'll see some code where the Zotero formatted citations should be.
 This is easily fixed.
 Just switch to the Zotero plugin menu and click the "refresh" button.
 Once you do so, everything should be looking as if you had been using Word to format your Zotero citations all along!

+(Another way to do it, besides hitting "refresh," is to open the "Document Preferences" and then click OK.)

 ## Tips and Tricks
 That's it for now.
 There is a lot more you can do, but I haven't tried any of these things yet, so I'm not ready to document them: